Author guide - IET research journals

 although their new works must also acknowledge you and be non-commercial, they don't have to licence their derivative works on the same terms.

 Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND) This licence is the most restrictive licence we offer, only allowing others to

 download your works and share them with others as long as they credit you, but they can't change them in any way or use them commercially.

-8.3.5 Please note, all authors have to find their own permissions for re-used text, figures and tables which do not belong to the IET.
+10.4.5 Please note, all authors have to obtain their own permissions for re-used text, figures and tables which do not belong to the IET in their submitted papers.